 Reading Borough Local Plan Policies Update

 Update of selected policies within the Reading Borough Local Plan (adopted 2019) based on the outcome of the review of the Local Plan, to ensure that policies are up-to-date.
 The following policies are identified as being in need of an update: • Cross-cutting policies - CC2, CC3, CC4, CC7, CC9 • Environment policies - EN4, EN7, EN12, EN13, EN14 • Employment policies - EM1, EM2 • Housing policies - H1, H2, H3, H4, H5, H6, H7, H8, H14 • Transport policies - TR1, TR2, TR4, TR5 • Retail and leisure policies - RL2, RL3, RL4 • Other use policies - OU2, OU3 • Site allocation and area-specific policies - CR2, CR5, CR6, CR7, CR11, CR12, CR13, CR14, CR15, SR1, SR4, SR5, WR3, CA1, ER1, ER2, ER3 The update will also include the overall Spatial Strategy and the Infrastructure Delivery Plan.
 Other policies not mentioned above will not be part of the scope of the policies update unless it is determined at a later date that this is necessary.

 Whole of Reading Borough

 Development Plan

 No joint preparation expected

 National policy

 Selected policies of the Reading Borough Local Plan

 April 2023

 November/December 2023 - January 2024

-August/September 2024
+November/December 2024 - January 2025

-November 2024
+End February 2025

-February/March 2025
+May/June 2025

-June/July 2025
+September/October 2025

 A1.2 The programme does not allow for adoption of updated policies before the expiry of the five-year statutory review period, as this would be unrealistic.
-However, it does aim for submission of the policies update by that point so that there are emerging updated policies that can be given some weight in development management decisions, to avoid a policy vacuum where key policies would otherwise be out-of-date.
+However, it does aim for submission of the policies shortly after that point so that there are emerging updated policies that can be given some weight in development management decisions, to avoid an extended policy vacuum where key policies would otherwise be out-of-date.